ucsf-wynton/wynton-website-hpc/docs/howto/storage-size.md

 ## File sizes on /wynton/

-The `/wynton/` storage is on a BeeGFS parallel file system.
-This file system is **automatically compressed** (using the [lz4] compression) before anything is written to the physical drives.
+The `/wynton/` storage is on a [ZFS] file system on top of our BeeGFS parallel storage system.
+This is **automatically compressed** (using [lz4] compression in ZFS) before anything is written to the physical drives.
 Because of this, a 1.0 MiB file is likely to occupy less that 1.0 MiB of drive space.
 Exactly, how much a file is compressed varies greatly with file format but as a rule of thumb plain text files can be compressed more than files in a binary format.
 Already compressed files such as GZ or ZIP files are unlikely to be compressed further.

 Because of this underlying disk compression, command-line tools such as `ls` and `du` may not report what you expect it to report.
 For example, consider the Singularity image file `rocker_r-base.img` of size 274,538,527 bytes (= 274,538,527/1024^2 = 261.8 MiB);